MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-has-key-function.md

 ---
 # bag_has_key()

-Checks whether a dynamic bag column contains a given key.
+Checks whether a dynamic property bag object contains a given key.

 ## Syntax